 Couchsurfing/ Staying with Locals: I am so thankful for my couchsurfing experience.
 To me, learning about my hosts’ lives and hanging out with them outweighs my desire to save money, but I ended up saving a lot of money anyway.

 I always tried to spend around $10 worth of gifts in the form of food or alcohol for my hosts for each day I stayed in their homes.
 This was about the cost of a night in a local hostel, but instead of paying for a hostel I could use that money to treat my host.
 I lucked out and a lot of my hosts gave me rides, too, which saved a lot.

 I also was hosted by several local families outside of a couchsurfing context.
 That was the best way to experience local culture!

 Camping: bringing a tent was a great idea and it saved me a lot of money at safari lodges.

 If you’re ok with these little things, then you will surely save a lot of money in your own Africa travel budget.
-Everyone travels differently or requires a certain level of comfort.
+Everyone travels differently or requires a certain level of comfort for a budget trip to Africa.
 I guess you could say that I am comfortable feeling uncomfortable, and so if you’re not so into roughing it know that your costs will be higher.